 It would be a better option to increase the income of students rather than paying off their debts.

 Harder is the case of those graduates who left college before graduation, i.e. is they have left college with debt but no diploma or degree.

 Payment becomes an issue if all students cannot find employment directly related to their jobs.

-Those smart students with better networking abilities find better jobs faster which help them pay the debts faster.
-So, for the student to really be able to repay the debt, skill is a must.
+Those smart students with better networking abilities find better jobs faster which helps them pay the debts faster.
+So, for the student to be able to repay the debt, skill is a must.